CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact Cortex for assistance.
 1. Ensure that the HA Services are healthy by following these steps:
-    1. Log on to one of the Application servers and open a web browser.
+    1. Log on to one of the Application Servers and open a web browser.
-    1. Navigate to https://ha-server.domain.com:9080/Explorer, where “ha-server.domain.com” is the fully qualified domain name of any server within the HA cluster.
-Replace 9080 with new httpGatewayEndpointPort value if it was changed during configuration.
+    1. Navigate to `https://ha-server.domain.com:9080/Explorer`, where `ha-server.domain.com` is the fully qualified domain name of any server within the HA cluster.
+Replace `9080` with new `httpGatewayEndpointPort` value if it was changed during configuration.

         If page access is denied it may be necessary to import the server certificate used in installation to the Current User certificate store (usually achieved by double clicking on it and following the wizard).
-If using self-signed certificates, the certificate can be retrieved by using the “Manage Computer Certificates” tool in Windows to export the CortexServerCertificate from the Personal store and then importing it to the Current User store by double-clicking on it and following the wizard.
+If using self-signed certificates, the certificate can be retrieved by using the “Manage Computer Certificates” tool in Windows to export the CortexServerCertificate from the Personal store and then importing it to the `Current User` store by double-clicking on it and following the wizard.
 The browser may need to be restarted before the site can be accessed

-        The screen should resemble that in the following figure, all services should have Health State = OK and Status = Active.
-All instances below the service should have Health State = OK and Status = Ready.
+        The screen should resemble that in the following figure, all services should have `Health State = OK` and `Status = Active`.
+All instances below the service should have `Health State = OK` and `Status = Ready`.

         {{< figure class="no-float" src="/images/Service Fabric Explorer.png" title="Healthy Service Fabric Explorer" >}}